ArceLopera/ArceLopera.github.io/_products/3_SciHealth.md

 {: .notice--success}

 ## Skin Monitoring Systems
-Facial and skin perception is a crucial marker for assessing health and well-being.
+Skin perception is a crucial marker for assessing health and well-being.
 I have been developing computerized tools for the automatic classification of skin conditions and diseases that may guide the presumptive diagnosis of several cutaneous health problems.
 {: .text-justify}